mongodb/atlas-osb/README.md

 | `ATLAS_BROKER_TEMPLATEDIR` | | Path to folder containing plans e.g. ./samples/plans |

-The values for the OSB "Service" for a given atlas-osb instance can be customized with a set of additional environement variables.
+The values for the OSB "Service" for a given atlas-osb instance can be customized with a set of additional environment variables.
 Each of these are optional, and has default content.
 Here are the settings for the `domain.Service` returned for each plan:

 ### OSB Service Metadata Configuration Reference